 The drama follows an unemployed musician whose life has hit rock bottom.
 He has a complicated relationship with his sister but ends up living with and taking care of her oddball son, who developed anxiety and obsessive-compulsive disorder after his parents’ divorce.

-Oh Jung-se (It’s Okay To Not Be Okay), who has won Best Supporting Actor in the Baeksang Arts Awards for two consecutive years, will play Wang Jun-hyuk, a musician who lost everything due to betrayal and fraud.
+Oh Jung-se (The Good Detective), who has won Best Supporting Actor in the Baeksang Arts Awards for two consecutive years, will play Wang Jun-hyuk, a musician who lost everything due to betrayal and fraud.
 He then finds himself having to play a “parenting” uncle to his nephew who has obsessive-compulsive disorder.
 His sister Hwang Jun-hee, to be portrayed by Jeon Hye-jin (Stranger 2), divorces her physically abusive husband, who then tries to take legal custody of their son.
 She moves to a cheap rental apartment in Seongjak-gu, where discrimination happens every day.

 Meanwhile, Park Sun-young (The World of the Married) is set to portray Park Hye-ryeong, a resident of the expensive apartment building called Royal State, a symbol of real-estate development in Seongjak-gu.
 She is an elegant, charismatic, and popular woman.
 She is also respected and admired by the other mothers in the apartment complex.
 Known as the local queen bee, she stands as the president of the mothers’ community.